-On April 23, 2007, we completed an acquisition of the EnergyQuest Assets from EnergyQuest Resources, LP ("EnergyQuest") for approximately \$111.2 million, subject to purchase price adjustments.
+On April 23, 2007, we completed an acquisition of certain oil and gas properties and related assets located in Oklahoma and Kansas from EnergyQuest Resources, LP, or EnergyQuest, for approximately \$111.2 million, subject to purchase price adjustments.
 The EnergyQuest assets consist of:

-- certain coalbed methane properties with estimated proved reserves of 43 Bcf; - over 600 gross producing wells on approximately 96,000 gross acres; and - support equipment, gathering pipelines and facilities.
+- certain coalbed methane properties with estimated proved reserves of 43 Bcf; - over 600 gross producing wells on approximately 96,000 gross acres; and - · support equipment, gathering pipelines and facilities.